tdwg/website/conferences/2023/registration-rates-converted/index.md

 {:.float-end .ms-5 .w-50}
 ![TDWG 2023 Logo](https://static.tdwg.org/conferences/2023/images/tdwg2023-logo-gradient-cropped-tight-400.jpg)

+## Registration types and fees

-## Tables below give the registration rates for TDWG 2023 in:
+Tables below give the registration fees for TDWG 2023 in:
 - Australian Dollars (AU$)
 - Euros (&euro;)
 - United States Dollars (US$)
 - United Kingdom Pounds Sterling (&pound;)

+In-person registration includes:  the welcome reception, catering for coffee/tea breaks, the conference dinner.
+Excursions on Wednesday will be an additional charge.
+Streaming technologies will support presentations by both virtual and in-person participants, and all participants will have have access to recorded presentations.
+Chat and message functions will support interaction between all participants.
+(Please note that remote presenters will need to submit a video recording as backup for any network problems that might arise.)

 ### Registration fees in Australian Dollars (AUD$)